 GDPR and Data Protection Statement

-The General Data Protection Regulation (‘the GDPR’) which comes into effect on the 25th May 2018.
+The General Data Protection Regulation (‘the GDPR’) came into effect on 25th May 2018.
 The GDPR applies across the European Union (EU) and aims to give individuals more rights, control and understanding of how their personal data is processed.

 - The types of data we hold on you;

 - The purpose it is used for; and

 - Your rights concerning how it is processed.

 Meath Accessible Transport Project CLG- Flexibus Data Protection Statement